-1. Copy your attribute names into the Excel file, from cell C7 onwards.
-Sample data is included.
+1. Copy your attribute names from ProcessModel into the Excel file, from cell C6 onwards.
+Overwrite the sample data included.

 2. Copy your raw data into the Excel file, from cell A7 onwards.
 Make sure that you add all the attributes needed in your model and provide relevant values for them.
-Sample data is included.
+Overwrite the sample data included.